These plates are generally used on heavy equipment with limited to no highway use.

 A distinctive red on yellow color scheme was used until the general reissue in 2000, at which time this type ended up on the bland “blue fade” base.

-Motorcycle-sized “Special Equipment” plates are also used on construction equipment.
+Motorcycle-sized “Special Equipment” plates are also used on certain construction equipment.
 These were red on white, later reissued on – you guessed it – light blue plates.
 See the separate page for those plates.

 Click the photo to see this type in use.

 ca. 1970/1971 issue

 Early example of this type; numbering started at 1000.

 The difference in color is the result of using a different scanner.

 Like most every other type, these received “Replacement Sticker” decals while the new plates were being made in 2000-2002.

 The yellow on these plates was slightly lighter than the chrome yellow used on the older plates; but it faded much quicker to an almost lemon yellow.